Understanding the 9 Teacher Enneagram Types

 By Kirsten Hammond

-You may have heard of the Enneagram – the trending and fun (and scarily accurate) personality test.
+You may have heard of the Enneagram – the trendy, fun, and scarily accurate personality test.

-This blog post is going into our teacher world with Enneagram for Teachers!
-I will be giving you some insights on your Enneagram type with a teacher twist on your strengths, weaknesses, and ways to be your best teacher self.
+This blog post is going into our world with Enneagram for Teachers!
+I will be giving you actionable insights about your Enneagram type with a teacher twist on your strengths, weaknesses, and ways to be your best teacher self.

 IMG 0253 2